rapidsai/raft/BUILD.md

 ### <a id="use_shared_libs"></a>Using pre-compiled shared libraries

 Use `find_package(raft COMPONENTS backend nn distance)` to enable the shared libraries and pass dependencies through separate targets for each component.
-In this example, the `raft::distance` and `raft::nn` targets will be available in addition to `raft::raft` and `raft::headers` for configuring linking paths.
+In this example, the `raft::distance` and `raft::nn` targets will be available in addition to `raft::raft` and `raft::backend` for configuring linking paths.
 These targets will also pass through any transitive dependencies (such as FAISS for the `nn` package).

 The pre-compiled libraries contain template specializations for commonly used types.
 In order to use the symbols in the pre-compiled libraries, the compiler needs to be told not to instantiate templates that are already contained in the shared libraries.
 By convention, these header files are named `spectializations.hpp` and located in the base directory for the packages that contain specializations.